iharshgarg/Todo-Project/README.md

-# This is a Todo List project
+# Tasky - A Todo List App

 The technologies used here are: Vite + React using JavaScript + Tailwind